-Nick’s mom, Maddie (Kim Dickens), is still at home getting ready for work, while her son is being sent to a hospital.
+Nick’s mom, Maddie (Kim Dickens), is still at home getting ready for work, while her son is sent to a hospital.
 Maddie is busy getting her overly troubled daughter, Alicia, to go to school.
 She also lives with her boyfriend Travis (Cliff Curtis).
 Travis is a teacher at the same school that Maddie is a guidance counselor, which is the same school Alicia attends.
-There is so much space needed in this family.

-Maddie is now scared off the blood and matter she sees on the floor and Travis is all like, “But I told you,” and she’s like, “Yea, but that’s not normal.
-That’s like alot.”
+Maddie is now scared of the blood she sees on the floor and Travis is all like, “But I told you,” and she’s like, “Yea, but that’s not normal.
+That’s like a lot.”
 Frustration is the only word I can say to sum up the aggravation that these small instances made me feel.
 I don’t know where the writers were going with this, but at this point, we visited the church twice after Nick’s exit, for exposition that could have been dealt with in a cleaner more believable way.

 After what seems like a car accident, one of the victims turns into a walker and eats a paramedic, while the poor man is just trying to do his job.
 Then the walker goes for the others and doesn’t stop, even after being shot several times.
 The party is over when he’s shot in the head.
 This was the best part of the episode, thus far.

 The kids are watching this video on their phones in class–and you have to realize that the same thing is going around everywhere– they’re all thinking this has to be fake.
-That it’s some edited video making a round on the net.
-Then they release the school on half a day, because shit is getting real in the outside.
-Maddie looks and feel like a real jackass, as Tobias glares at her with eyes that say, “you are a complete idiot,” from inside of a school bus.
+That it’s an edited video making a round on the net.
+Then they release the school on half a day because shit is getting real in the outside.
+Maddie looks and feels like a real jackass, as Tobias glares at her with eyes that say, “you are a complete idiot,” from inside of a school bus.

 Alicia’s beau has not responded to texts, meaning that he is most likely dead, gone, undead and looking for brains.